karmakrafts/Manganese/README.md

 only supports LLVM as its backend. **Other backends will not be supported**.

 ### Running
-You can run the Manganese compiler by simple running the following command:
+You can run the Manganese compiler by simply running the following command:

 ```shell
 java -jar manganese-<version>.jar [options]